""

 Fellowships from professional societies and outside agencies provide another important source of aid for which students may apply either before or after commencing graduate work at UW–Madison.
 If necessary, external fellowships can often be supplemented with university funds up to prevailing university fellowship rates.

-All qualified students who are US citizens or permanent residents are urged to apply to the National Science Foundation (NSF) Graduate Research Fellowship Program (GRFP).
+All qualified students who are U.S. citizens or permanent residents are urged to apply to the National Science Foundation (NSF) Graduate Research Fellowship Program (GRFP).
 Students apply directly to NSF; the closing date is usually in early November.
 Please check the NSF website for the application instructions and deadline.

 Minimum Graduate School Requirements

-Review the Graduate School minimum academic progress and degree requirements, in addition to the program requirements listed below.
+Review the Graduate School minimum degree requirements and policies, in addition to the program requirements listed below.

 Major Requirements